 On 19th March 2021, the Swiss Federal Council voted in favour of a reform of the anti-money laundering legislation.
 The primary goal of the revision is to allow Switzerland to pass its next FATF country audit in 2022.
-The financial industry though still has widespread concerns about the steady increase in suspicious activity reports and lack of processing capacity at Switzerland’s Money Laundering Reporting Office (MROS).
+Banks and financial service providers are now examining how they can implement the new due diligence duties.

 The Mountain of Suspicious Activity Reports (SAR) Is Growing